gambiTarun/Video-Classification-with-Transfer-Learning/README.md

     - Reuse the validation and test data to train the network without seriously overfitting it.
     - Apply at least 100 equally spaced frames of each video to the model to obtain probability predictions from the softmax layer.
     - Calculate the average probability vector for each video and select the class with the maximum probability.
-    - Report the Confusion Matrix, Precision, Recall, Accuracy, and F1 score for the model on the test data (videos).
+    - Report the Confusion Matrix, Precision, Recall, Accuracy, and F1 score for the model on the test data (681 videos).

 ## License